Adult/Child

-Adult/Child (sometimes typeset as Adult Child) is an unreleased studio album by the American rock band the Beach Boys that was produced in early 1977.
-Similar to the release it was meant to follow, The Beach Boys Love You, the album is essentially a semi-autobiographical solo effort by the band's chief songwriter and producer, Brian Wilson.
+Adult/Child (sometimes typeset as Adult Child) is an unreleased studio album by the American rock band the Beach Boys that was produced from February to June 1977.
+Similar to the release it was meant to follow, Love You, the album is essentially a semi-autobiographical solo effort by the band's chief songwriter and producer, Brian Wilson.
 The title refers to a theory that one's personality can be split into "adult" and "child" modes of thinking.

-Characterized as outsider music, Adult/Child consists of seven new songs, four of which feature orchestral arrangements by Dick Reynolds, along with five older tracks that had been outtakes from earlier albums.
-Its subject matter ranges from healthy diets and exercise to shaving a tomboy's legs and waiting at a movie theater queue.
-Some of the tracks, including "It's Over Now" and "Still I Dream of It", were originally written to be recorded by singers such as Frank Sinatra.

-Initially planned for issue in September 1977, the release was vetoed by Wilson's bandmates Mike Love and Al Jardine, who felt that the record was too strange to sell.
+The track listing consisted of seven new songs, four of which feature orchestral arrangements by Dick Reynolds, along with five older tracks recorded between 1969 and 1976.
+Some songs, including "It's Over Now" and "Still I Dream of It", were originally intended to be recorded by singers such as Frank Sinatra.
+Initially planned for issue in September 1977, the release was vetoed following the underwhelming sales of Love You.
 Instead, the group delivered M.I.U.
-Album, which included one song in common with Adult/Child, "Hey Little Tomboy", albeit in a rerecorded form.
-A few more Adult/Child tracks saw release on the 1993 box set Good Vibrations.
+Album, which shared only the song "Hey Little Tomboy", albeit in a rerecorded form.

-Commentators have called Adult/Child a poignant reflection of Wilson's troubled personal life and it also elicited praise for its humorous and idiosyncratic quality.
-The full album remains unreleased, but circulates widely on bootlegs and unauthorized YouTube uploads.
-An official version will be included in an upcoming box set containing the recording sessions for both Love You and M.I.U, according to Al Jardine.
+Commentators have praised Adult/Child for its humorous and idiosyncratic "outsider" quality, also describing it as a poignant reflection of Wilson's personal life.
+In later years, the full album circulated widely on bootlegs and unauthorized YouTube uploads, while four additional tracks saw an official release on the 1993 box set Good Vibrations.
+In 2026, most of the album was officially released as part of We Gotta Groove: The Brother Studio Years, an expanded reissue of Love You.